yuehu99/Genen/README.md

    cd Genen

 ## Data
-All data files are stored in the GNN directory.
+All data files are stored in the [google drive](https://drive.google.com/drive/folders/1MEtsO0q5-nw6gvtPT2rZJwocCdcSJYxl?usp=sharing).
 Ensure that the data is correctly placed before running the notebooks.
 ## Contact
 For any questions or inquiries, please contact yuhu@salud.unm.edu.